-This is an important report not only because it gives the financial position of the mid-point of this financial year, but also it informs the starting point for the financial planning process which is underway for 2019/20 and following years.
+This is an important report not only because it gives the financial position of the midpoint of this financial year, but also it informs the starting point for the financial planning process which is underway for 2019/20 and following years.
 As such Cabinet need to be aware of the main implications of the report for those future years' budgets.
 The main issues identified in 2018/19 that will need to be considered in forward planning are as follows:

-- Living Wage: we continue to see significant pressure with regard to Social Care budgets arising from additional costs that contracted providers are seeking from the authority; - CBF programme; consideration needs to be given to the impact of any CBF savings that will be carried forward; - Demand led pressures in areas such as Looked After Children and Adult Social Care: and. - Whilst currently there is no planned use of reserves, consideration needs to be given to the potential impact of a call on the Strategic Reserve should there be no improvement in the General Fund revenue position for this financial year.
+- Living Wage: we continue to see significant pressure with regard to Social Care budgets arising from additional costs that contracted providers are seeking from the authority; - CBF programme; consideration needs to be given to the impact of any CBF savings not being achieved; - Demand led pressures in areas such as Looked After Children and Adult Social Care; and, - Whilst currently there is no planned use of reserves, consideration needs to be given to the potential impact of a call on the Strategic Reserve should there be no improvement in the General Fund revenue position for this financial year.
+There is also a significant risk and uncertainty in balancing future budgets whilst we await the Settlement figures.